 What Is Chronic Inflammatory Response Syndrome (CIRS)?

 Chronic inflammatory response syndrome, also known as CIRS, is a condition where the body is exposed to a variety of biotoxins that result in ongoing inflammation in the body.
-It’s often referred to as mold biotoxin illness with one of the leading causes being exposure to toxic mold.
+It’s often referred to as Mold Biotoxin Illness with one of the leading causes being exposure to toxic mold.

-Some of the symptoms of CIRS include:
+Symptoms of CIRS include:

 - Decreased Assimilation of New Knowledge